High Expectations and Rigorous Instruction

 Guiding Questions:

-What are the school’s goals and metrics specifically related to equity and cultural responsiveness?
-Are they connected to the school’s mission and values?
+What are my school's and goals?
+Are they connected to the school's mission and values?

 Exploring

-My school has few goals and associated metrics that are specifically related to equity and cultural responsiveness.
+My school's goals and associated metrics are generally not related to equity and cultural responsiveness.

 Growing

-My school has goals and associated metrics specifically related to equity and cultural responsiveness.
+My school's goals and associated metrics are specifically related to equity and cultural responsiveness.

 Utilizing

-My school has goals and associated metrics specifically related to equity and cultural responsiveness that are directly linked to achieving our mission and values.
+My school's goals and associated metrics are specifically related to equity and cultural responsiveness and are directly linked to the school's mission and values.

 Transforming

-My school has goals and associated metrics specifically related to equity and cultural responsiveness that are directly linked to achieving our mission and values and they are regularly monitored and updated
+My school's goals and associated metrics are specifically related to equity and cultural responsiveness, are directly linked to the school's mission and values, and are regularly monitored and updated.

 Selected Rating: None